1 Dead as Airplane Crashes Near 5 Freeway in Sylmar

 Rescuers managed to pull the man from the plane, but he was pronounced dead at the scene, the LAFD said.

-The airplane is registered to Scott Watson, of Marina Del Rey, and was manufactured in 1980, according to FAA records.
-Authorities have not yet said whether Watson was piloting the plane at the time of the crash.
+The airplane was registered to Scott Watson, of Marina Del Rey, and was manufactured in 1980, according to FAA records.
+At approximately 7:30 p.m., the LA City Coroner confirmed to NBC4 that Watson, 55, was the person killed in the crash.

 The crash did not spark a fire, damage structures or cause any other injuries, the LAFD said.